Hyperobjekt/seda-site/content/discoveries/segregation-leads-to-inequality.md

 ---
 title: "Increasing School Segregation Leads To Greater Racial Academic Inequality" # for the body class -- can't use a ?
 displaytitle: "Increasing School Segregation Leads To Greater Racial Academic Inequality" # for what shows on the page
-subtitle: "Trend data corroborates existing evidence showing that segregation leads to unequal learning"
+subtitle: "Trend Data Corroborates Existing Evidence Showing That Segregation Leads To Unequal Learning"
 author: "Sean F. Reardon"
 date: "2020-01-21"
 description: